firebase/genkit/CONTRIBUTING.md

 FYI: `js` and `genkit-tools` are in two separate workspaces.

-As you make changes you may want to build an test things by running samples.
+As you make changes you may want to build an test things by running test apps.
 You can reduce the scope of what you're building by running a specific build command:

 ```